KTHfem-tech/phdschool/README.md

 The course workload is equivalent to 4 Högskola poäng.
 This is approximately equivalent to 106 hours or 4 ECTS.

 ### Intended Learning Outcomes (Provisional!)
-- Develop understanding on feminist perspectives on technology.
+- Develop an understanding of feminist perspectives on technology.
 - Critically engage with how power, invisible labor, and bias shape the digital world.

 ### Disposition